| Contents:

 for which you supplied it.
 It will not be used by me for any other purpose

-or passed on by me to any other person or organsiation.
+or passed on by me to any other person or organisation.

-that you can listen to.
-There's not much point visiting otherwise!
+there's not much point in you visiting otherwise!

 These recordings are stored as mp3 files which most visitors should